-Thomas A. Finholt is a professor and dean of the School of Information.
+Thomas A. Finholt is a professor and Vice Provost for Academic and Budgetary Affairs.
 He joined the University of Michigan in 1991 as an assistant professor in the department of psychology.
 From 1997 to the present, his faculty appointments from assistant research scientist to professor have been in the School of Information.

 In addition to his teaching and research, he has held several administrative appointments in the School of Information, including: associate dean for research and innovation (2006-2010); senior associate dean for faculty (2010-2012); senior associate dean for academic affairs (2012-2015); acting dean (2013); and interim dean (2015-2016).
 He was appointed dean in April 2016.
 His priorities as dean include expanding the number of online courses and degrees offered by UMSI, diversifying the pipeline for information technology employment, and applying research at UMSI to increase civic engagement and to improve the quality of online public discourse.